 Professional Toe Jacks

 The most important feature of this toe jack is not visible from the outside.
-It is called a slide shoe design.
-What is it and how does it work?
+It is the patented Slide Shoe Design.

-The solution is the slide shoe design.
+The solution is the Slide Shoe Design.

 The silver boot carrying the lifting toe travels inside the red housing.
 Inside this shaft are half-moon shape inserts that are recessed into the walls.
 These half-moons called slide shoes, will counterbalance the leaning of the jack, preventing any damage to the shaft, and reduces the 'kick-out' tendencies.
 The Slide Shoe feature is patent protected and exclusively built into these JUNG jacks.